 The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

-More than 20% of Americans live with a mental health condition, yet only 60% have access to the treatments and care they need.
-An array of mental health apps have emerged to fill this growing market gap, offering everything from mood tracking to stress management tools.
-Although their popularity amounted to a staggering $5.2 billion market value in 2022, many of these apps have serious underlying privacy concerns.
+About 1 in 5 Americans live with a mental health condition, yet only 60% have access to the treatments and care they need.
+To meet this growing demand, a wave of mental health apps now offer everything from mood tracking to stress management.
+The mental health app market reached $7.48 billion in 2024 alone.

 Table of Contents